rapidsai/rapids.ai/xgboost.md

 {% capture deploy_right %}
 ## <i class="fas fa-desktop"></i> Use a Single Machine

-XGBoost includes transparent support for training on multiple GPUs.
-To use multiple GPUs on a single node, set the `n_gpus` parameter to the number of GPUs you wish to use or set it to `-1` to use all available GPUs.
+With [Dask-CUDA](https://github.com/rapidsai/dask-cuda), running across multiple GPUs on a single machine is easy.
+Two lines of code can spin up a LocalCUDACluster and parallelize ETL as well as training.
+See the [Dask-CUDA docs](https://github.com/rapidsai/dask-cuda) for more details.

-**Note:** over time, this approach will be deprecated in favor of the more scalable Dask and Spark approaches.
+**NOTE:** Older versions of XGBoost supported a thread-based "single-node, multi-GPU" pattern with the `n_gpus` parameters.
+This parameter is now deprecated, and we encourage all users to shift to Dask or Spark for more scalable and maintainable multi-GPU training.

 {% endcapture %}
 {% include slopecap.html